valora-inc/wallet/packages/mobile/e2e/README.md

 # Only needs to be built when app code changes - test code can be changed without a new build.
 yarn run e2e:build:android-release

+# (optional) - When running the e2e tests on a debug build the e2e packager should be run in a separate terminal first.
+yarn run e2e:packager

 # Run Detox
 yarn run e2e:test:android-release
 ```